Conserve

 SIGN petitions supporting nature conservation.

-learn and spread the word!
+learn & spread

-LEARN, READ, and RESEARCH topics you're interested in, and PARTICIPATE in projects that spread the word.
-VOLUNTEER at an outreach event.
-SHOUT it from the mountain tops!
-TALK to friends and family and POST to social media all projects you find important enough to involve others.
+TALK to friends and family and POST to social media (if you're on social media) all projects you find important enough to involve others.

 CONTRIBUTE!
 Contributing to a cause is a great way to help without doing the legwork, if you are unable or not interested.
-DONATE to reputable organizations that prove they are working toward conservation through community outreach, science and action.
-RESEARCH organizations before contributing to their campaigns.
-Choosing wisely can make a major difference.